darkblockgaming/ReplayCraft/docs/gettingstarted.md

 all the scripting required to make the mod functional is contained within this pack.

 !> Applying the Packs
 Make sure both the Resource Pack and the Behavior Pack are installed and applied.
+The skin Pack must be above the core pack.

 With everything in place, you're ready to explore the possibilities of custom replay's in Minecraft using ReplayCraft.